Logistic Regression Explained: Theory

 \end{align*}

-From the above, the $\bm{w}$ that minimizes $J(\bm{w})$ is the estimate $\bm{w}^*$ that we want to find.
+From the above, the $\bm{w}$ that minimizes $J(\bm{w})$ is precisely the desired estimate $\bm{w}^*$.

 \begin{align*}